 “I took Susan Schwake’s beginning painting class.
 She was a great teacher and got me started with all of the proper materials and painting vocabulary too!
 She is a terrific artist herself and both her knowledge of, and enthusiasm for the visual arts, is unmatched.
 I shocked even myself at what I was able to accomplish in this introductory class!
 I will definitely take another class in the very near future.” – Cathy Taylor

 My kids took classes with Susan a number of years ago and I’ve always wanted to take some classes too.
 I recently took part in encaustic and gelatin printing workshops and enjoyed them both immensely.
 As a beginning artist I felt comfortable in these classes that also included more experienced artists that were attending to learn a new medium.
 Having all the materials included made it easy to take part.
 Susan’s teaching style of introducing the topic and giving us time to experiment and then teaching a bit more with more experimentation worked really well for me.
 I can’t wait to take more classes! -Cyndi Paulin

 Phone or Camera or scanner for sharing your work (optional)

 Different materials for different classes – as simple as possible – printmaking with blocks and silkscreening have more materials than monoprinting.
 If concerned please email me!

-Once you are registered we will send you a link to a visual supplies page at Amazon!
+Once you are registered you will have access to the list of materials and options for each course you choose.
 You may have many on hand already!

 Where do I sign up?